crownstone/website/business/04-real-estate-developers.md

 <p>&nbsp;</p>

-Smart home technology makes a property more sustainable, as it becomes more energy efficient, which allows buyers to obtain more **attractive mortgages**.
+Smart home technology makes a property more sustainable, as it becomes more energy-efficient, which allows buyers to obtain more **attractive mortgages**.

 {% include snippets/two-cols-centered-text-img-end img='/images/sustainable.png' img-alt='sustainable' %}